What is it?

 A separate lower earnings limit exists beneath the lower thresholds for payment.
 People earning above this level are treated as if they had paid national insurance for the purposes of benefits eligibility even if they have not paid any national insurance contributions.

 The employee charge is 12 per cent up to an upper earnings limit, above which the rate is 2 per cent, while the employer rate is charged at 13.8 per cent with no threshold.
-Self-employed pay a lower rate of 9 per cent employee contributions and a weekly contribution (which is being abolished from April 2018) but are exempt from employer contributions.
+The self-employed pay a lower ‘class 4’ rate of 9 per cent employee contributions plus a fixed weekly ‘class 2’ contribution (£3.15 in 2022-23) but are exempt from employer contributions.
 A separate system operates for share fishermen and some women who married before April 1977 are entitled to a special, lower rate of 5.85 per cent.

 What’s the problem with it?